webpack/webpack-cli/README.md

 When you have followed the [Getting Started](https://webpack.js.org/guides/getting-started/) guide of webpack then webpack CLI is already installed!

-Otherwise `npm install --save-dev webpack-cli` or `yarn add webpack-cli --dev` will install it.
+Otherwise `npm install --save-dev webpack-cli@beta` or `yarn add webpack-cli --dev` will install it.

 ## Supported arguments and commands